SovereignCloudStack/k8s-cluster-api-provider/doc/Maintenance_and_Troubleshooting.md

 ### Defragmentation and backup

-Etcd storage can become fragmented over time, which causes the performance to decrease and may even cause premature out-of-space conditions.
-For this we had included a maintenance script that regularly defragments and backups the database.
-The script, called `etcd-defrag.sh` is located in the `/root` directory of each control plane node.
+Etcd storage can become fragmented over time, for this, we have included a maintenance script that regularly defragments and then also backups the database.
+The script, called `etcd-defrag.sh` is located in each control plane node's  `/root` directory .
 It is executed through the systemd service unit file `etcd-defrag.service` and scheduled to run each day at 02:30:00 using the `etcd-defrag.timer` systemd timer.

 The defragmentation strategy is inspired by the [etcd-defrag-cronjob](https://github.com/ugur99/etcd-defrag-cronjob/) and [practices recommended](https://docs.openshift.com/container-platform/4.9/scalability_and_performance/recommended-host-practices.html#automatic-defrag-etcd-data_recommended-host-practices) by the OpenShift project.